rampantdev/100-days-of-code/log.md

 #C
 Worked through some Linux reading about how crypt() works and using it to check an inputted password against the /etc/shadow file.
 Learned more about uid and gid.

+### Day 3: April 26, 2017 - pydocx
+#Python
+Spent time learning about building and manipulating word documents in order to automate processes at my job.
+Spent time cleaning up a script I had been working on for building a table of data and incorporated it into a word document.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)